 Right now, I’m shocked over how the COVID-19 world lays bare every crack, every fissure, every social injustice and climate inequity.
 The world’s response to this pandemic illustrates, in some respects, that those who possess the fewest resources to deal with the virus will bear the worst consequences of the virus.
 For example, the poor, the uninsured, the migrant, the minimum wage worker—these are the people who are forced disproportionately to bear the negative consequences of the spread of COVID-19.

 And our climate future looms as even more dismal.

-Is choosing not to have a baby a sign of moral protest?
+Is a birth strike a sign of moral protest?
 Or a tacit acknowledgment of defeat?
 Is having a baby a defiant act of optimism?
 Or a hopelessly selfish and shortsighted choice?

 What is the balance between hope and realism?
 I draw inspiration from Angela Davis’ dictum: “You have to act as if it were possible to radically transform the world.
 And you have to do it all the time.”
 Yet what act more radically transforms the world: a birth strike, or raising the next generation of climate warriors?

 Choosing Not to Have Kids Seems More Reasonable Than Ever, Now